NtimYeboah/laravel-database-trigger/README.md

 `insert` - Activate trigger when an insert operation is performed on the event object table.

-`update` - Activate trigger when an update operation is performed on the event object tabble.
+`update` - Activate trigger when an update operation is performed on the event object table.

 `delete` - Activate trigger when a delete operation is performed on the event object table.